wpbrown/oakproxy/docs/README.md

 Working Directory YAML | `oakproxy.yml` if it exists in the current working directory.
 Installation Directory YAML | `oakproxy.yml` if it exists in the directory where the OAKProxy executable is installed.
 Key Per File Directory | Each file in the directory represents a key and the content of the file is the value.
 This uses `__` as a separator.
 The directory is `/etc/oakproxy/config` on Linux and typically `C:\ProgramData\oakproxy\config` on Windows or `C:\oakproxy\config` in a Windows Container.
 This supports using Kubernetes ConfigMaps and Secrets.
-Configuration Directory YAML | `oakproxy.yml` if it exists in the system configuration directory: `/etc/oakproxy` on Linux and typically `C:\ProgramData\oakproxy` on Windows or `C:\oakproxy` in a Windows Container.
+Configuration Directory YAML | `oakproxy.yml` if it exists in the system configuration directory: `/etc/oakproxy` on Linux and typically `C:\ProgramData\oakproxy` on Windows.

 ## Configuration File Schema